NRWLDev/changelog-gen/docs/usage.md

 the `--include-all` flag is available to pick up all commits, even those that don't fit the conventional commit format.
 All non conventional commits will be included under a `Miscellaneous` heading.
-Combined with the `--interactive` commits can be included under the correct headings and/or excluded completely.
+Combined with the `--interactive` flag commits can be included under the correct headings and/or excluded completely.

 ## Release Notes